rudidude86/gura-lang.github.io/documents/Mapping-Process.md

         strs = ['hello', 'Gura', 'world']
         x = g(strs.each())  // list#each() returns an iterator
-        // x is an iterator that will generates 'HELLO', 'GURA' and 'WORLD'.
+        // x is an iterator that will generate 'HELLO', 'GURA' and 'WORLD'.

    It means that the actual evaluation of the function `g()` will be postponed by the time when the created iterator is evaluated.